Ludgate Hill

 The area includes St Paul's Cathedral.
 The modern cathedral, it has been claimed, was built on a site that – during the Roman British era of the early first millennium – was occupied by a major Roman temple, dedicated to the goddess Diana.

 Ludgate Hill itself is traditionally regarded as one of a trio of hills in Central London, the others being Tower Hill and Cornhill.
-The highest point is just north of St Paul's, at 17.6 m above sea level.
+The highest point in the City is just north of St Paul's, at 17.6 m above sea level.

 The modern street named Ludgate Hill, which was previously a much narrower thoroughfare named Ludgate Street, runs between St Paul's Churchyard and Ludgate Circus (built in 1864), at which point it becomes Fleet Street.